 This is another home-grown example from the Staffbase universe.
 Part of our culture is nurturing the connections we have with each other.
 Especially in Covid-19 and home office times, this is what we miss the most: being together and sharing energy and passion for our mission.
 But we are also an innovative bunch!
 To maintain our culture long-distance, we have been diving into the world of online-themed team events.
 Might as well enjoy our time at home and try new things (Seriously, when was the last time you dressed up?
 Or painted a radish?)
 So even in these trying times, there are ways to connect and to create culture.

-After 2020, most of us can add “crisis expert” to the skills on our resume.
 Crisis communication is concerned with reaching all employees with important information, updates, guidelines, and support in crisis situations.
-Therefore, as many organizations learned this year, it is a great advantage to already have an infrastructure for crisis comms in place.
+Therefore, as many organizations learned during the pandemic, it is a great advantage to already have an infrastructure for crisis comms in place.
 That way, when crises hit, you can use your resources for the important task of reaching and informing your employees.

 How to Make Crisis Comms Meaningful